tyrerodr/GreenAreaDetectionWithDrones/README.md

 ### 2. Model Implementation

-- **UNet Model with EfficientNetB3**: Configuration and training of UNet with EfficientNetB3 as the backbone to improve precision and efficiency.
+- **U-Net Model with EfficientNetB3**: Configuration and training of U-Net with EfficientNetB3 as the backbone to improve precision and efficiency.
 - **Transfer Learning**: Utilization of pre-trained features to enhance the model's generalization capability.

 ### 3. Training and Evaluation

-- **Model Training**: Use the `train.ipynb` notebook to train the UNet model.
+- **Model Training**: Use the `train.ipynb` notebook to train the U-Net model.
 - **Metric Calculation**: Evaluation of the model with metrics such as precision, recall, and F1-score.
 - **Result Visualization**: Implementation of a function to visualize segmentation compared to the original masks.